-Boosting fuel economy ranks high on your agenda, but design modifications that reduce fuel consumption inevitably impact other performance attributes.
-In an effort to keep every energy efficiency modification in check, you ran isolated campaigns targeted at separate attributes.
+Boosting fuel economy ranks high on the agenda, but design modifications that reduce fuel consumption inevitably impact other performance attributes.
+In an effort to keep every energy efficiency modification in check, manufacturers ran isolated campaigns targeted at separate attributes.
 Besides cumbersome, this approach also generated redundant and sometimes conflicting models and data sets.

 Energy efficiency, yes!
 But, not at the expense of NVH or driving comfort!

-We can help you to avoid late troubleshooting of NVH integration issues and shift the workload emphasis from test and troubleshooting to system simulation.
-That’s where our MBD solution comes into place.
+Simcenter helps to avoid late troubleshooting of NVH integration issues and shift the workload emphasis from test and troubleshooting to system simulation.
+That’s where our model-based development (MBD) solution comes into place.
 We address vehicle NVH integration issues already in the concept stage of the development.
-Doing so, we address a variety of noise and vibration issues such as judder, booming, rattle, tip-in/tip-out, engine start-stop or electric motor torque ripple at the design stage!
+Doing so, we address a variety of noise and vibration issues at the design stage.
+NVH issues such as judder, booming, rattle, tip-in/tip-out, engine start-stop or electric motor torque ripple at the design stage!

 From driver input to evaluation target, from concept design up to full vehicle verification, this approach pushes the boundaries of vehicle NVH performance.